*To translate this page, please click here*

 Rooted in Resilience: Looking Back to Look Forward

-Join Tufts CTSI and the ADAPT coalition for the 9th Annual ADAPT Community Health Symposium, “Rooted in Resilience: Looking Back to Look Forward.”
+Register now to join Tufts CTSI and the ADAPT coalition for the 9th Annual ADAPT Community Health Symposium, “Rooted in Resilience: Looking Back to Look Forward.”

 This half-day, in-person only event will be held on Friday, October 3, 2025, from 8:30AM-1:30PM EST, at the Emerson College Bill Bordy Theater (216 Tremont Street, Boston, MA 02116).